-Estimated losses under the workers' compensation policies, based on historical loss experience and independent actuarial loss projections, are subject to change based on changes in claims experience trends and other factors that the Company monitors on a regular basis.
-Adjustments to previously established reserves are reflected in the operating results of the period in which the adjustment is identified.
+Estimated losses under the workers' compensation policies, based on historical loss experience and independent actuarial loss projections, are subject to change based on changes in claims experience trends and other factors that management monitors on a regular basis.
+Any adjustment to previously established reserves is reflected in the operating results of the period in which the adjustment is identified.
 Such adjustments could possibly be significant, reflecting any variety of new and adverse or favorable trends.

 Stock-based compensation costs: The Company has stock-based awards to employees consisting of stock options, restricted stock awards, and restricted stock units.
 The Company typically makes grants to its officers, directors, and management in July.
-The grants approved by the Board of Directors (the "Board") were as follows:
+Grants to non-management employees have typically occurred in April and October.
+Grants approved by the Board of Directors (the "Board") were as follows: